kyrawny/zettelkasten/content/1Permanent/202107291348-Multiply-accumulate-arrays-efficiently-perform-matrix-multiplications-in-DNNs.md

 ---

-# 202107291348 Multiply-accumulate arrays efficiently perform matrix multiplications in DNNs
+# 202107291348 Multiply accumulate arrays efficiently perform matrix multiplications in DNNs

-## -
+## <!-- - -->

 Every connection between neurons in a deep neural network is assigned a weight.
 Inputs to the deep neural network are multiplied by these weights.
 Thus, in the forward pass of a deep neural network, much of the computation done consists of vector matrix multiplications.
 In computing, these calculations are achieved through the accumulation of products, via multiply-accumulate operations.